pedroAkiraDanno/C2/src/q_sort/README.md

 # myquick_sort2.c
 Will use quick_sort and partition functions  with C

 **obs:.**
-Will print Unsorted Array and Sorted array in ascending order
+Will print Unsorted Array and Sorted array in ascending order with just 10 number control by MAX_SIZE